Shaz3e/LaravelDevKit/README.md

     npm install
     ```

-4. Configure Husky hooks:

-5. Customize `.env` for your Laravel application.
+4. Customize `.env` for your Laravel application.

 ### Usage